statphysandml/MCMCSimulationLib/README.md

 MCMCSimulationLib
 =================

 MCMCSimulationLib is a C++ library that simplifies setting up a Markov Chain Monte Carlo algorithms.
-The library provides a framework to perform standard computations like a computation of expectation values or a determination of the autocorrelation time.
+The library provides a generic framework to perform simulations for standard tasks like a computation of expectation values or a determination of the autocorrelation time.
 Certain base classes enable an easy implementation of new theories and models.

 An additional feature of the library is that all hyperparameters of a simulation can be saved and reused for the same simulation at a later point.
 Due to this, the library can be used to manage and start computations on a cluster pretty easy.